what is joint custody

 There’s a wide variety of possible custody arrangements.
 How the court decides this depends on many factors and the specific situation.
 It’s different in every case.

-Still, when navigating the process, it’s beneficial to know and be familiar with the options.
-It’s also important to have a grasp of the terminology.
+Still, when navigating the process, it’s beneficial to know the options and be familiar with them.
+It’s also important to understand the terminology.
 This helps you understand the proceedings and the rights of both parents.

 In fact, much of that jargon has changed over the years.